harvard-lil/capstone/capstone/capweb/templates/api.md

 If you are [logged into this website]({% url "login" %}) and accessing the API through a web browser, all requests will be authenticated automatically.

+Sitewide Token Authentication
+{: class="topic-header" }

+In addition to using the `Authorization: Token abcd12345` header on API endpoints, you can use the same header to send authenticated requests to any other page at case.law, such as the [Downloads]({% url "download-files" "" %}) section.

 {# ==============> DATA FORMATS <============== #}